martymcmodding/guides.martysmods.com/docs/games/01fivem.md

  - Games
 ---

-## Use Case
 FiveM is a platform that lets you play on custom servers for Grand Theft Auto V (GTAV).
 To get ReShade working with FiveM, you need to follow specific steps.
 This guide will show you exactly what to do and provide all the details you need.

 ---

 ## Step 1: Turn On Windows File Extensions

 To follow this guide properly, you need to be able to see file extensions in Windows.
 File extensions are the parts at the end of file names that indicate the file type, like `.exe` or `.dll`.
 Enabling these will help you find and move the right files.
-Follow our [guide for enabling Windows file extensions](../additionalguides/01enablefileextensions) to complete this step.
+Follow our [guide for enabling Windows file extensions](../additionalguides/fileextensions) to complete this step.

 ## Step 2: Install ReShade to GTAV

 Download the latest Add-on Support Build of ReShade from the official ReShade website.
 Make sure to install it into your GTAV game folder and do not include any add-ons during the process.
 This is important to prevent issues later.
-If you need assistance, refer to our [ReShade installation guide](../reshade/installing/01reshadesetuptool).
+If you need assistance, refer to our [ReShade installation guide](../reshade/installing/setuptool).
 Double-check that the installation was successful before moving forward.

 ## Step 3: Navigate to your GTAV Folder

 Locate your GTAV game folder, where the main game files are stored.
-If you’re unsure how to find it, use our [guide for finding your game’s executable](../additionalguides/03findgameexecutable).
+If you’re unsure how to find it, use our [guide for finding your game’s executable](../additionalguides/findexecutable).
 Ensure these files and folder are present:

 - `dxgi.dll`
 - `reshade.ini`